fbpx

 It’s time to think about movement in a more dynamic way and leave traditional exercise programs behind.
 I leave you with some fun ways to open up your hip flexors and challenge your core stabilization in all 3 planes.
 Now go on every body, 3D!

-Sample Exercises in each Plane:
+Sample Exercises in Each Plane

 *Notes for all of the below: